-Visiting Sydney is not just about hitting the main tourist sites, although these are certainly worth a look.
+Visiting Sydney is not just about hitting the main tourist sites, although these are worth a look.
 If you really want to get the most out of a visit to this city, you need to get to know the places that only insiders are aware of.
-These are the best highlights of Sydney that you will find, and are often so much more exciting than the obvious choices like the Sydney Opera House – although you will certainly want to take a few photos there too.
+These are the best highlights of Sydney that you will find, and are often so much more exciting than the obvious choices like the Sydney Opera House – although you will undoubtedly want to take a few photos there too.
 Continue reading our insider’s guide to Sydney and give them a try when you visit!

 This is definitely the place to be in Sydney!
 Make sure that you choose a hotel near Newtown so that you can come back every night.